jherax/js-utils/README.md

 ```

 ### fnCapitalize *(object, type)*
-Transforms the text to capital letter.<br>
-This function also removes all newlines, spaces, and tabs from the beginning and end of the supplied string.<br>
+Transforms the text to capital letter and also removes all newlines, spaces, and tabs from the beginning and end of the supplied string.
 If the whitespace characters occur in the middle of the string, also they are removed.<br>
 **Note:** The object defined in [`js.regional.<language>.wordPattern`](#jsregional) is a regular expression used to lowercasing some words after text capitalization.
 Only works when `type = "word"`<br>
 **Returns** `String`
 * **object:** `String` or `DOM` element [category:text][category.text]
 * **type:** `String` specifying the text transformation.
 Can be one of the following values:
   * `word` transform to lowercase and then turns the first letter of each word into uppercase
   * `title` turns the first letter of each word into uppercase
+  * `first` only the first letter is uppercase
   * `lower` transform to lowercase
   * `upper` transform to uppercase